MechaniclMan/Dragonade/README.md

 Update History:

+Version 1.2:
+  Additions:
+   - Added setting "ForceTT".
+This can be used in three ways:
+     0: Allow non-TT clients to join the server.
+     1: Allow non-TT clients to join the server and use server damage extrapolation for them.
+This means they will be unable to use any kind of damage modifying cheat, but their game will appear laggier.
+     2: Allow only TT clients to join the server.
+   - New Console functions to toggle server damage extrapolation for a player.
+   - Added setting "TTRevision".
+This should be set to the latest publicly released TT revision to ensure all TT players are running that revision.
+   - Added setting "DropCommandExpireTime" to the Loot Game Feature.
+   - Parachutes now have sounds.
+   - Headshot kill messages will now work when the killer is AI controlled.
+   - Added "!unstuck" chat command that will attempt to move a player if they are stuck.
+   - Added version of the "!vlimit" chat command that works when the Vehicle Queue is disabled.

+  Changes:
+   - Team remixing should now be more random.
+   - Team rebalancing has been improved.
+   - All beacon log messages now include the owner of the beacon.
+   - Headshot kill messages will now be more accurate when the killer is a non-TT client.
+   - The functions relating to fixing stuck objects have been improved.
+   - Updated some out of date scripts files.

+  Bug Fixes:
+   - Fixed a bug in the partial nick matching used in various commands.
+   - GameSpy should now display the correct next map.
+   - Fixed some bugs in the chat command system.
+   - Fixed page sound not playing for the player sending the page.
+   - Beacon disarm log messages now trigger when the beacon is disarmed by means other than damage.
+   - Fixed possible crash in RTC Game Feature when a player is on the neutral team.
+   - Fixed some bugs in the Squad System.

 Version 1.1:
   Additions:
    - The Drop Weapons Game Feature is now the Loot Game Feature and includes support for dropping backpacks, DNA powerups, and generic powerups(health/armor/weapons).
      The odds for what type of powerup will drop, and many other things, can be configured in the settings file.
    - Backpacks, and the newly added DNA poweups, will now have an icon above them that shows what weapons or character they contain.
    - The Parachutes Game Feature has been added.
 If enabled parachutes will automatically deploy when a player exits a flying vehicle above a certain height.
-   - Messages have been added for when players steal an enemy vehicle.
+   - Messages have been added for when a player steals an enemy vehicle.
-   - Setting BlockFakeBeacons has been added and will prevent players from deploying beacons that would not damage an enemy building.
+   - Setting "BlockFakeBeacons" has been added and will prevent players from deploying beacons that would not damage an enemy building.
-   - Settings EnablePlayerKillMessages, EnableVehicleKillMessages, EnableBuildingKillMessages, and EnableBotKillMessages have been added to the Advanced Kill Messages Game Feature.
+   - Settings "EnablePlayerKillMessages", "EnableVehicleKillMessages", "EnableBuildingKillMessages", and "EnableBotKillMessages" have been added to the Advanced Kill Messages Game Feature.
    - Support for the vote keyboard shortcuts has been added.
    - Keyboard shortcut "VehKick" has been added to trigger "!vkick all".
 Clients will need to add and bind this key in the extended options menu to use it.
    - New console function "teammessage"/"thmsg" to send a host message to a specific team.